cecilegaudron/outscape-game/README.md

 - Thanks to my friends on Slack who helped me to solve problems in a few clicks.

 ### Content
 I helped myself a lot with the [Codemy YouTube channel](https://www.youtube.com/playlist?list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi).
 His explanations allowed me to understand the logic of Django and to appreciate it.
+A big thank you for this YouTube channel !

+- The Custom model was made with the help of the Code Institute "Django Blog" course and the [Django Documentation](https://www.youtube.com/playlist?list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi).

+- The validation of the booking is the date requested is prior to today was built through this [ticket](https://stackoverflow.com/questions/66882721/how-to-add-todays-date-to-django-templates) and this other [ticket](https://stackoverflow.com/questions/50439356/django-date-validation-help-needed) of StackOverFlow, as well as the [Django Documentation](https://docs.djangoproject.com/en/4.1/ref/validators/).

+- I used this [article](
+https://blog.devgenius.io/django-tutorial-on-how-to-create-a-booking-system-for-a-health-clinic-9b1920fc2b78) for the creation of the list of timeslot.

+- I used this [ticket](https://stackoverflow.com/questions/4668619/how-do-i-filter-query-objects-by-date-range-in-django/4668703#4668703) of StackOverFlow to filter bookings so that only future bookings are displayed.

+- I used the [tutorial](https://www.w3schools.com/howto/howto_js_topnav_responsive.asp) proposed by W3 Schools to build my responsive menu.

+- I used this [video](https://www.youtube.com/watch?v=mpfHDSmqHds&list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi&index=15) and especially this [video](https://www.youtube.com/watch?v=TAH01Iy5AuE&list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi&index=17) to create the restriction users rights.
+The users have access only to their booking.
+The user ID is automatically linked au player name ID.

+- I used this [video](https://www.youtube.com/watch?v=BlNKvq8weWY) to create the users messages.

+- I used this [ticket](https://stackoverflow.com/questions/24822509/success-message-in-deleteview-not-shown) of StackOverFlow to display a user message on a DeleteView.

+- I used this [article](# https://www.section.io/engineering-education/customizing-django-admin/) to change the Admin panel header text.

 ### Media
 1. **Logo**